 By Linda from Bloomington, ILfrom Bloomington

-When chopping iceberg lettuce, it is a use it now, or lose it.
-This is common knowledge throughout households and the restaurant industry, because it goes brown!
+When chopping iceberg lettuce, it is a use it now, or lose it, because it goes brown!
 Or does it?
-Cut it with any knife at any size and store it in PVC free plastic wrap and containers or any container with the chemical free plastic wrap and it will not turn brown for a day or more.
-I use whole foods brand 365 plastic wrap and storage containers as well, have used both organic and non organic iceberg lettuce and it will not brown nearly what it will with regular name brands and cheap imitations.
-How about that?
+Cut it and store it in PVC free plastic wrap and containers or any container with the chemical free plastic wrap and it will not turn brown for a day or more.

 To make your romaine lettuce last longer, rinse well, then wrap it with paper towels and put it into a food storage bag.
 It lasts a long time this way!